gabrielhesposito/personal_website/README.md

     local               log_files_yml
     local               site_logs

-#### SaaS service
+#### SaaS services
 Using [Papertrail](https://papertrailapp.com/ "papertrailapp") see ( <https://papertrailapp.com/> ) to create events based on logs
 For example `([^"\\]*(?:\\.[^"\\]*)*)` allows for a filter to be applied on **USER_AGENTS** (and other matching strings), a potential use is  blocking events from a monitoring service.

-## Build
+## Build/CI

-CI using CircleCI + github seems like a great option for OS or personal projects.
-Has a nice gui + notification, cloud hosted and it fits the IaC paradigm resulting in tons of reuse.
+#### CircleCI + github
+these free options seems like a great option for OS or personal projects.
+Nice gui + notifications + cloud hosting and it fits the IaC paradigm resulting in tons of reuse.
 `.circleci/config.yml`

 CircleCI relies heavily on containers.
 Containers within containers.